<< Yesterday

 1923 President Warren G. Harding, an avid baseball fan who likes to keep a scorecard at games, witnesses the first shutout thrown at Yankee Stadium.
 The chain-smoking Chief Executive is delighted to see Babe Ruth's fifth-inning homer off Allen Russell but is disappointed the Senators drop the contest, 4-0.

-1945 The owners select U.S. Senator Happy Chandler unanimously to replace Kenesaw Mountain Landis, who had been elected to another seven-year term a week before his death on November 25.
+1945 The owners unanimously select U.S. Senator Happy Chandler to replace Kenesaw Mountain Landis, elected to another seven-year term a week before his death on November 25.
 Baseball's second commissioner will remain in the Senate during the first six months of his tenure in office.

 1947 Johnny Mize homers three times against the Braves' right-hander Johnny Sain, but the Giants' first baseman's trio of round-trippers proves not to be enough when the team bows to Boston at the Polo Grounds, 14-5.
 The 'Big Cat' becomes the first major leaguer to hit three home runs in one game five different times.

 1954 Giants right-hander Marv Grissom blanks the Phillies at the Polo Grounds, 1-0.
-Whitey Lockman's 300-foot fifth-inning home run off Robin Roberts, one of only three hits the Philadelphia hurler allows, accounts for the game's only score.
+Whitey Lockman's 300-foot fifth-inning home run off Robin Roberts, one of only three hits allowed by the Philadelphia hurler, accounts for the game's only score.

 1956 At Municipal Stadium in Kansas City, Frank Umont becomes the second umpire to don glasses during a regular-season game, following fellow American League arbitrator Eddie Rommel, who wore spectacles earlier in the month.
 Although he is heckled by some A's fans when the home team loses to the Tigers, 7-4, the former NFL tackle (N.Y.
 Giants) has no problem being the second base arbitrator.

-1957 Three Cubs pitchers walk nine players in the fifth inning of a 9-5 loss to the Reds at Crosley Field.
-Moe Drabowsky starts the frame with four walks, Jackie Collum adds three free passes, and Jim Brosnan issues two bases on balls to set a new National League record.
+1957 At Crosley Field, three Cub pitchers walk nine players when Moe Drabowsky starts the frame with four bases on balls, Jackie Collum adds three more, and Jim Brosnan issues an additional two to set a new National League record.
+The fifth-frame free passes allow seven runs to score in the team's 9-5 loss to the Reds.

 1958 At the Los Angeles Coliseum, 26-year-old right-hander Gene Fodge, who gives up ten hits in his complete-game performance, picks up his only major league victory when the Cubs beat the Dodgers, 15-2.
 Outfielder Lee Walls carries the day with three homers and eight RBIs.